Tien79/railroad-diagrams/live/doc/readme.md

   ); /* expression */
 ```

-Off course, the latest representation SRFB is kind of heavy...
+Of course, the latest representation SRFB is kind of heavy...
 Compared to the first two!

 But most of the benefits of SRFB is that a javascript compiler understands the syntax, and depending upon the definition of the Function Basis, one can produce different transformation of the grammar.
 So, from a practical standpoint it's not that stupid!